Market Review: Open

 We consider that this is an important review required under the CER roadmap to realise the benefits of CER for all energy consumers, including those without CER, and to support CER integration in the National Electricity Market.

-We have released a discussion paper to seek stakeholder feedback.
+We have released a draft report to seek stakeholder feedback

 On 11 December, we published a draft report outlining six recommendations under three themes to achieve our vision for a dynamic energy services market.